 Bruce Kasanoff - bio

-Bruce was an original partner of the customer strategy consultancy, Peppers and Rogers Group, and helped grow that firm from ten to 150 employees in three years.
-Here are a few of his accomplishments:
+Bruce was an original partner of the Peppers and Rogers Group, and helped grow that firm from ten to 150 employees in three years.

-- Earned an MBA at The Wharton School and has presented at Wharton, Yale University, New York University, Fairfield University and Babson College.
+He earned an MBA at The Wharton School and have presented at Wharton, Yale University, New York University, Fairfield University and Babson College.

 In Park City, Bruce is also known as the Chairlift Chats guy, who interviews fascinating people on chairlifts.
 He skis about 55 days a year, usually 90 minutes at a time.
 (Your "lunch" is his 10,000 vertical feet.)